HackTheSolarSystem/StormsOfJupiter/README.md

 You must list by name all software packages, APIs, frameworks, databases, or any other tools or libraries you used.

 You must also provide any step-by-step instructions for installation of your solution.
 * Step one - install package manager
+Anaconda is used to handle the python packages and run the python scripts.
+Matlab is used to run the matlab scripts.
 * Step two - special config instructions
 * Step three - system administration notes
 * Step four - command line how-to, listing descriptions of all optional arguments